Dr Jacqueline Sanchez Taylor

 Tel: +44 (0)11-6252-2820 (direct line)

-I would be able to supervise doctoral and MA students who are interested in exploring issues of race, gender and sexuality.
-My research and publications have focused on theoretical questions about the intersections of race, gender, sexuality and patterns of exploitation and exclusion through a focus on sex tourism and sex work.
-More recently, I have explored the rapidly growing demand for cosmetic surgery and questions of embodied labour, the market, class, race, gender.
-My research engages with feminist methods and employs qualitative (ethnographic/interviews), quantitative and combined methods in a national and international setting.
+I would be able to supervise doctoral and MA students who are interested in exploring issues of race, gender and sexuality through a focus on sex tourism, sex work, cosmetic surgery and questions of embodied labour.
 I would be pleased to talk to anyone about prospective research projects in these areas.

 Current research projects